Application Integration and configuration

 .

-The SoftBank FOTA sample project configuration (sb_fota/samples/cellular/sb_fota/prj.conf
+The SoftBank FOTA sample project configuration (sdk-softbank-fota/sample/prj.conf

-) contains all the configurations that are needed by the Softbank FOTA library.
+) contains all the configurations that are needed by the SoftBank FOTA library.

-By default, sec_tag 50 is used for JWT signing and TLS.
-This can be changed with TLS SB_FOTA_JWT_SECURITY_TAG
+is used for JWT signing and TLS.

-and SB_FOTA_TLS_SECURITY_TAG
+and CONFIG_SB_FOTA_TLS_SECURITY_TAG

 Usage